Table of contents

 Exploring the Landscape of Commercial Funding

+When businesses plan for growth and expansion, understanding the landscape of commercial funding becomes a pivotal part of their strategy.
+Commercial funding, in its simplest form, is the financial support that businesses seek for various purposes – be it starting up, scaling up, or maintaining operations.
 At its heart, commercial funding is about providing businesses with the capital they need to achieve their goals.
 This capital can come from a variety of sources and in many forms, each with its unique set of characteristics and ideal use cases.
-The most common types of commercial funding include the following:
+The most common types of commercial funding include the following:- Bank Loans: Traditionally, bank loans have been the go-to option for many businesses.
+They involve borrowing a fixed sum of money from a bank or financial institution, which is then repaid with interest over a predetermined period.

 - Debt Financing: Apart from traditional bank loans, there are other debt financing options, like private credit, which are essentially the same as bank loans.
 Private credit is often faster to fund and carries higher interest rates.